ai-core-tools/hsu-docs/INTEGRATED_HSU_SINGLE_REPO_PYTHON_GUIDE.md

-# Simple HSU Python Implementation Guide
+# Single-Repository HSU Python Implementation Guide

-This guide walks you through creating a simple, self-contained Python-based HSU server.
+This guide walks you through creating a single-repository, self-contained Python-based HSU server.
 This approach uses git submodules for dependencies and includes both server and client implementations.

 ## Overview

-A simple HSU Python implementation includes:
+A single-repository HSU Python implementation includes:
 - Protocol Buffer definitions and generated code
 - Domain contracts and business logic
 - Server setup and entry point